Do You Need A Home Warranty? 7 Things to Know About Home Warranties

 - Garbage disposal

-Some home warranty companies will offer policies that group the features of the home into categories.
+Some home warranty companies will offer policies that group the home's features into categories.
 Buyers may pick categories of coverage as needed.
 These policies allow homebuyers to control costs and cover the systems of the home that are the weakest and most vulnerable.

-Though policies vary from one company to the next, there are a variety of systems that are typically not covered under any home warranty policy.
+Though policies vary from one company to the next, a variety of systems are typically not covered under any home warranty policy.
 This coverage includes:

 - Second refrigerator